 For the Arts in Education grant, applicants may request additional grant money above 50% of the total costs of educational engagements.
 Find more details in the grant guidelines.

-Not allowable as operating expenses are re-granting*, acquisition of capital assets*, accessions, allocations to cash reserves*, capital improvements*, depreciation*, deficits, loan principal payments, contributions to endowments* or scholarships awarded by the applicant organization for its own activities.
-Not allowable* as operating income are loans, carryover, debt forgiveness, transfer of funds earned in prior years, revenue raised for capital or endowment funds or funds intended for the purpose of re- granting, unrealized gains/losses.
-Other items may be deemed non-allowable*.
-Grant funds may not be used to make contributions to any persons who hold, or are candidates for, an elected office; to any political party, organization, or action committee; or in connection with any political campaign or referendum.
-Grant funds may not be used for any lobbying activities.
+In addition, MSAC grant funds may not be used to make contributions to any persons who hold, or are candidates for, an elected office; to any political party, organization, or action committee; or in connection with any political campaign or referendum.
+MSAC grant funds may not be used for any lobbying activities.

 An organization whose primary purpose is other than producing or presenting the arts.
-Also see arts organization.
+(See also: Arts Organization.)

-Non-relevant and Eurocentric standards of excellence and beauty often prevail in describing and assessing the aesthetics of work that is socially and civically engaged.
+Irrelevant or Eurocentric standards of excellence and beauty often prevail in describing and assessing the aesthetics of work that is socially and civically engaged.
 Non-dominant norms go against these standards of excellence.
-Non-dominant norms consider renewing and promoting a dynamic critical paradigm, reflective of diverse cultures as embodied by community-based, social, and civic arts practices.
+Non-dominant norms consider renewing and promoting a dynamic critical paradigm reflective of diverse cultures, as embodied by community-based, social, and civic arts practices.

 Out of School Time Program

-Activity(ies) (of any length or course of time) that strengthen identified skills for a specified audience.
+Activities, of any length or course of time, that strengthen identified skills for a specified audience.

 The importance, worth, relevance, or usefulness of the artistic programs or activities to the intended Geographic Area of Service.